funvill/funvill.github.io/_posts/2017-02-20-woodworking-in-vancouver.md

 Vancouver have many schools to gain a formal education in woodworking.
 [BCIT](http://www.bcit.ca/study/programs/2050ttcert), [Langara](http://langara.ca/continuing-studies/programs-and-courses/programs/vsb-woodworking/index.html), and [ITA BC](http://www.itabc.ca/program/cabinet-maker-joiner) have a great selection of full-time and part-time programs.
 Many of other local community collages/university such as [VCC](http://www.vcc.ca/), [Capilano University](https://www.capilanou.ca/), and [UBC](http://wood.ubc.ca/) also offer piecemeal woodworking courses as well.

+[UBC sala](https://sala.ubc.ca/resources/workshop-fabrication) has a dedicated woodworking shop that is available to all students and staff

 ## Online community

 - [@BC_Wood](https://twitter.com/BC_Wood) - BC Wood is a not-for-profit trade association that has represented British Columbia’s value-added wood products industry for over 20 years. [bcwood.com](http://www.bcwood.com/)